Biography

 Additional Projects

 Bruce Marshall’s music career spans 6 decades.
-Known equally well for his riveting band shows with the Bruce Marshall Group, The Nor'easters and his soulful, heart felt solo performances.
+Known equally well for his riveting band shows with the Bruce Marshall Group, The Shadow Riders and his soulful, heart felt solo performances.
 Bruce is also half of the Montgomery and Marshall acoustic duo with bluesman James Montgomery.
 A tireless performer armed with great originals, an expressive, soulful voice and a commanding guitar style, both on electric, acoustic and steel dobro, he’s earned a reputation as one of New England’s best.

 Bruce Marshall and James Montgomery formed the “Montgomery and Marshall” duo, which has been ongoing for 20 years and they’ve shared the stage with BB King, including a show celebrating the BB’s 70th birthday at the Capitol Center in Concord, NH., and most recently at the Hampton Beach Casino Ballroom.
 The duo has also played with John Hiatt, Southside Johnny, George Thorogood, Peter Frampton, The Band, Marshall Tucker, Blue Man Group,